takuti/wims-2015/README.md

 ### Dataset

-Dataset used in this paper is available at https://dl.dropboxusercontent.com/u/4844005/WIMS2015_dataset.zip
+Dataset used in this paper is available at: https://drive.google.com/open?id=1sSXm24tHHSm1TV8XNDyBLnDFKoKH5k0z

 Open the .zip file, and you can find: